 - For even faster preparation, use a blender to mix all the ingredients.

-- Let the skillet heat up until it’s hot before you add the batter to it.
-This allows the batter to start cooking as soon as it hits the pan.
+- Let the skillet heat up until it’s hot before you swirl the batter into it.
+This allows the thin layer of batter to start cooking as soon as it hits the pan.

 - Use a long thin spatula to flip them, if you have one.
 It’s much easier to do without any tearing.

-- Wipe the pan out with a paper towel and spray again with cooking oil as needed.
+- Wipe the bottom of the pan out with a paper towel and spray again with cooking oil as needed.
 This helps your pancakes not to get overly brown from the cooked oil.

 Recipe FAQs

-Swedish pancakes are thin like crepes, but they have a lighter fluffier texture.
+Swedish pancakes, also called Pannkakor in Swedish, are thin like crepes, but they have a lighter fluffier texture.
 Crepes are chewier because they contain more flour.

 American pancakes are thicker and fluffier thanks to using baking powder in the recipe.
-Recipes for Swedish pancakes are richer in butter and eggs so they are much thinner.
+Recipes for Swedish pancakes are richer in butter and eggs so they are a much thinner Scandinavian delicacy.

 Preheat your oven to 175°F and as you remove the pancakes from your skillet, place them on a baking sheet in the oven to keep warm until you’re ready to serve them.
 If they seem like they’re sticking together, layer parchment paper in between each one.